Hum Dekhenge: Protests

+Pakistan

 The poem gained importance in protests against Pervez Musharraf in the early 2000s.

+India

 During the Citizenship Amendment Act protests in India, faculty members of IIT Kanpur took issue with Hum Dekhenge being sung by protesting students in the campus, and alleged it to be "anti-Hindu".
 (Note: The line "sab but uṭhvāe jāenge" and "bas nām rahegā allāh kā" respectively translates to "when all the idols will be removed" and "only Allah will remain", from a very-literal reading.
 It was thus perceived to challenge idolatry and polytheism, which many Hindus adhere to.)
 The IIT instituted a commission to look into the issue.
 The student media body rejected the charges as being misinformed and communal, which divorced the poem from its societal context.
-During the same period of early 2000s Madan Duklan, a prominent actor, director and poet in Garhwali language translated 'Hum Dekhenge' in Garhwali language.
-Encouraged and directed by Dr. Sunil Kainthola, local artists who were participating in a production orientation workshop for 'Mukhjatra' sang the Garhwali version of Hum Dekhenge in front of the Uttarakhand movement's martyrs monument in the court compound at Dehradun.